 In order to address the challenges listed and also to present a scalable solution, a compartmentalized but integral solution is the need of the hour.
-While addressing the automation challenges at application level, it is imperative that the framework should raise the bar to enable process automation as well.
-Towards this end, the goal of the test automation framework should be able to support continuous integration/ process on top offering cross platform and scripting language independence.
-With mobile testing gaining importance and offering more complexities, it is essential that the frameworks being developed are scalable to address innate challenges of mobile testing such as device fragmentation, multi O/S testing etc., as well.
+While addressing the automation challenges at the application level, it is imperative that the framework should raise the bar to enable process automation as well.
+Towards this end, the goal of the test automation framework should be able to support continuous integration/ process on top offering cross-platform and scripting language independence.
+With mobile testing gaining importance and offering more complexities, it is essential that the frameworks being developed are scalable to address innate challenges of mobile testing such as device fragmentation, multi O/S testing, etc., as well.

 Aspire Framework for Test Automation (AFTA) 2.0

 The selenium test automation framework solution that we offer at Aspire was upgraded with the aim of addressing the challenges and objectives discussed above.
 This framework not just stops at functional / regression test automation, it also extends beyond to leverage the same scripts for security & performance testing as well.

 The current AFTA 2.0 framework exploits Selenium Web Driver, Appium & Grid to its fullest on various parameters – Design patterns, parallel / distributed / cloud / cross-browser / device execution, custom report, CI, web security & performance.

 It is based on highly maintainable & scalable design patterns using Page Object Model, Page Factory & Loadable components.
 This greatly reduces the boilerplate code in tests.

 By recognizing the essential needs of data portability and abstraction, this framework provides the flexibility of a data-driven approach with components to access data available in various data sources like Excel, CSV, XML & DB.